 treaming TV is slowly but surely taking over the world.
 From Netflix to Amazon Prime Video and local services like NOW TV and BritBox, streaming is here to stay.
 But if you want a good streaming experience, there’s one device you need to buy – a streamer.

 Whether your Smart TV isn’t good enough, or you’re looking to replace your expensive Sky/BT/Virgin Media etc’ subscription and become a ‘cord cutter’ – a good streaming device is almost essential these days.

 There are plenty of streaming sticks and boxes out there.
-But in this roundup, I’ll take a closer look at three of the best in the UK market for 2020: Google’s Chromecast, the Amazon Fire TV 4K Stick, and the Roku Streaming Stick Plus.
+But in this roundup, I’ll take a closer look at three of the best in the UK market for 2021: Google’s new “Chromecast with Google TV”, the Amazon Fire TV 4K Stick, and the Roku Streaming Stick Plus.

-They’re all excellent devices – but the Roku Streaming Stick+ gets our No. 1 spot.
+They’re all excellent devices – but the Roku Streaming Stick+ takes, for the second year in a row, our No. 1 spot.
 I go into great detail in this article – but here’s a quick look: